connect-midhunr/rossmann-sales-prediction/README.md

   Link to deployed model: http://rossmannsalesprediction-env-1.eba-3wi97vqp.ap-south-1.elasticbeanstalk.com/
 </p>

-In this project, I have attempted to analyze the retail sales dataset of Rossmann stores and build a predictive model to forecast the sales over the next 6 weeks.
+In this project, I have attempted to analyze the retail sales dataset of Rossmann stores and build a predictive model to forecast the sales of any Rossmann store for any date..
 No personal information of customer is provided in this dataset.

 ## :book: Problem Statement